-- · If you are leaving home for a short period of time, like a short vacation, the refrigerator should be left on.
+- If you are leaving home for a short period of time, like a short vacation, the refrigerator should be left on.
 Refrigerated foods that are able to be frozen will stay preserved longer if stored in the freezer. - If you are leaving the refrigerator turned off for an extended period of time, remove all food and unplug the power cord.
-Clean the interior, and leave the doors open to prevent fungi from growing in the refrigerator.
+Clean the interior, and leave the doors open to prevent fungi from growing in the refrigerator. - Parts, features and options vary by model.
+Your model may not include every option.